farhansolodev/hyperthreading/README.md

 ### Playing with multithreading in x86 assembly (Intel + debian)

-While modern Intel CPU packages will allow ring 3 code to issue interrupts to it's cores in order to run multithreaded code, Linux will make it impossible for such code (userland program).
-Threfore, you either need to write your own kernel, or write a Linux kernel module to play freely with this.
+While modern Intel CPU packages will allow ring 3 code to directly issue interrupts to it's cores in order to run multithreaded code, Linux will make it impossible, forcing userland programs to instead achieve this via syscalls.
+Therefore, in order to to freely play around with this, you either need to write your own kernel, or write a Linux kernel module.
 The latter is what I am attempting here.

 Build steps [unfinished]:
 - Make sure you're building and running this on an x86 CPU.
 You can confirm via `uname -m` or `dpkg --print-architecture`.